Property Settlement Time Limits

 A property settlement can happen any time following a separation, however be aware that time limits do apply.

-If you were married, there is no time limit until you are divorced.
-Once you are divorced, you then only have 12 months to apply to the Court.
+If you were married, there is no time limit for the property settlement, until you are divorced.
+Once you are divorced, then you only have 12 months to apply to the Court.